Posts Tagged ‘Washington Examiner’

 Read MoreUAW and GM Strangely Silent on GM Stock Sale

-Sean Higgins comments on the notable lack of response from the UAW and the AFL-CIO.
+Sean Higgins comments on the notable lack of response fromthe UAW and the AFL-CIO.
 The sale meant that taxpayers were losing $10 billion, so some extra justification was necessary.
-GM…
+GM officials have taken a similar stance even as they say they are glad to be out of receivership.
+One group that was noticeably quiet was…

 Read More